 So if you like pushing iron, it will still be noticeable without you having to wear a tank top to show your bulging biceps.

 While you might think that would impress people, and yes, for some, it might, it can also be a little intimidating for others.

 Those who are new to the gym probably would opt for a trainer with a regular looking build over someone with bulging muscles.

 It’s a similar story if you are a female personal trainer.

 Keep your outfit sensible without it revealing too much.

-Yes, the way you look can be an indicator that you have the skills to help others but it should never scare them off.
+Yes, how you look can indicate that you have the skills to help others but it should never scare them off.

 That’s why a sensible outfit is always your best option.

 It’s not too difficult!
-If you are renting space in a gym and working with clients, it’s polite to check with the gym owner to any dress code that they might prefer.
+If you rent space in a gym and work with clients, checking with the gym owner about any dress code they might prefer is polite.

 And if you are spending a long day in the gym, it’s worthwhile to bring two outfits along, changing into a fresh one during the middle of your shift.